clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 # Modeling cultural evolution with Markov models

 Savage et al. use a continuous-time Markov process to model evolutionary dynamics.
 We will look at a simplified *discrete*-time Markov model.
-In modelling how a trait changes over generations, we'll apply the Markov assumption.
+In modeling how a trait changes over generations, we'll apply the Markov assumption.
 Remember that traits are represented as binary features.

 \begin{itemize}
 \ask What are the possible \textit{states} of a trait in a Markov model of evolutionary change.